kaloyan-marinov/resources-on-various-topics/2025-05-11-14-00-10-matthew-macdonald-the-case-against-OOP-is-wildly-overstated.md

    Some of the sharpest attacks launched on OOP target inheritance.
-   Critics point out the very real «fragile base class problem», where a codebase bcomes frozen in time thanks to subtle dependencies between child classes and their parents.
+   Critics point out the very real «fragile base class problem», where a codebase becomes frozen in time thanks to subtle dependencies between child classes and their parents.

    The solution to